dsyang/zola-water/README.md

 In order to support translations, you need to enable languages in your site config.
 Then, you can translate markdown files by simply adding ".LANG" before the ".md" extension, where LANG is the language you want to translate it into.
 For example, `content/about.md` becomes `content/about.fr.md` in french.
 This is explained [in the multilingual docs](https://www.getzola.org/documentation/content/multilingual/) on Zola's website.

+Simple translation strings to reuse across the templates are stored in the site's configuration file, as well as in the theme's `theme.toml`.
+They are described in a `extra.translations` section, which contains a subsection for each language, each containing a mapping of a key to a translated string.
+When a string is defined in both files, the one defined in the site config will be used.

+**Note**: The strings are stored in the extra section, not in the `translations` field of the config, because these are not merged properly with the config translations, and the zola project has plans to deprecate these translation strings entirely in favor of [Fluent](https://projectfluent.org).

 ### Convenience macros

 This theme includes a few macros to help deal with with translations.
 They are located in the `templates/widgets.html` file, which you simply need to import in your template, unless your template extends the theme's index.html (or any page extending it) which already imports it for you: